 New: Cardoon, scallions (green onions) and baby bok choy, as well as Yukon gold potatoes, a variety of radishes including Daikon, purple top turnips, sweet potatoes, tomatoes, zucchini, chestnuts, a variety of jellies, jams, and fruit butters, brown eggs, whole wheat bread, French bread, fresh herbs, and fresh flowers.
 Grown chemical free.

 Lyn Hoffman (Market Manager)

-Quick breads, jams and jellies, dog biscuits.
+Quick breads, a variety of jams and jellies, and dog treats.